alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

      Remember to enable a particular distortion to add the given artifacts.

-## Timing Analysis
+## Run-time benchmarks
-Average computational time for generating an ECG image of size 2200 X 1700 pixels and 200 dpi on MAC OS
+Average computational time for generating an ECG image of size 2200 X 1700 pixels and 200 DPI on a MAC OS

 |  Steps | Time taken by each step per image (in seconds) |
 | ------------- | ------------- |